PathwayCommons/guide/_analysis/gsea.md

 \end{equation}
 $$

-The significance of this theorem is subtle: The sample points we use to construct our ecdf as well as all those points in between converge to the specified cdf for large $$n$$.
+The significance of this theorem is subtle: The sample points we use to construct our ecdf along with *all those points in between* converge to the specified cdf for large $$n$$.
 This is also termed 'uniform convergence'.

 **Theorem 2** The **distribution-free property** states that the distribution of $$D_n$$ is the same for all continuous underlying distribution functions $$F$$.

 The distribution-free property is a key aspect of the K-S test and pretty powerful result.
 It says that regardless of whether the $$F$$ is normal, uniform, gamma or even some completely unknown distribution, they all have the same $$D_n$$ distribution.
 This is particularly useful because we won't have any idea what the distribution of the ecdfs used to construct our GSEA running sum will be.

 The Glivenko-Cantelli and the distribution-free properties are nice, but not very useful in practice.
-Knowing that an ecdf will converge regardless of the specified cdf is just the start.
+Knowing that an ecdf will converge regardless of the form of the distribution is just the start.
 What we really want to know is *how* the convergence happens, that is, how $$D_n$$ is distributed.
 This leads us right into the next theorem.

 **Theorem 3** Define $$H(x)$$ as the Kolmogorov-Smirnov distribution then,